What Are Your Anger Triggers?

 Because anger is such a big feeling, it takes a lot of energy to hold it back.

-Holding back our anger can be exhausting, and if we suppress it for long enough we can end up tired all the time and depressed.
+Holding back our anger can be exhausting, and if we repress it for long enough we can end up tired all the time and depressed.

 What Is Healthy Anger?